Law Week 2021 is 17-23 May

 Neighbours and the law

-If you're planning an event dealing with neighbours, you can order free copies of the book Neighbours and the law to give away.
+If you're planning an event dealing with neighbours, you can order free copies of the book Neighbours and the law to give away (maximum of 20 copies per library).

 The book is an easy to understand guide to the different areas of law that are involved in neighbourhood issues and disputes.
 It covers areas that commonly cause problems between neighbours including dividing fences, retaining walls, overhanging branches, animals and noise.